Slim Williams

 Clyde Charles "Slim" Williams (January 14, 1881 – October 9, 1974) was a promoter of the Alaska Highway in the 1930s.

 Born in California, Willams had first arrived in Alaska in 1900 at the age of 19, looking for adventure.
 He spent the next three decades trapping, hunting, breeding dogs, and blazing trails throughout the frontier.
-In October 1929, he was recorded for the 1930 census as a 47-year old hunter/fur trader born in California living with his wife Aileen in Jokona village (Gakona?) in the Chitina, Alaska district.
+In October 1929, he was recorded for the 1930 census as a 47-year-old hunter/fur trader born in California living with his wife Aileen in Jokona village (Gakona?) in the Chitina, Alaska, district.

 In 1933, to show the viability of the Alaska Highway, Slim traveled down the proposed route by dogsled.
 He only used crude maps in what was previously unmapped territory.
-When the spring thaw made sledding impossible, he rigged up his sled with Model-T wheels and continued through the muddy Canadian plains toward his destination, the Chicago World's Fair.
-By the time he reached Seattle, he had become a small celebrity.
+When the spring thaw made sledding impossible, he rigged up his sled with Model-T wheels and continued through the muddy Canadian plains toward his destination, the Century of Progress Chicago World's Fair.
+By the time he reached Seattle, he had become a minor celebrity.
 After the World's Fair had closed for the season, Slim and his team of half-bred wolf/dogs proceeded to Washington, D.C., where he camped in a city park and spent the winter discussing Alaskan concerns with legislators.
 He also met with President Franklin Roosevelt.

 Slim returned to Chicago in the summer of 1934 and married his wife Gladys Pennington in 1936.
 The authorized biography by Richard Morenus does not mention any relationship prior to this marriage, but another memoir recounts an earlier marriage to Aileen Gallaher (see citations below).